 |Turning onto the transit to pass through the reef off of Lochcarron,|

 possibly a central glacial moraine.
-The wind had come by this
+The transit is the fence line

 By Friday night the forecast had changed a little with the really bad weather coming in a bit later, probably late Sunday, in the event the strongest winds arrived on Tuesday and there was little or no wind for much of the weekend and contrary to the forecast Sunday, like Saturday, was nice and sunny.
 On Saturday I managed to get a table at the Plockton Inn for an excellent albeit expensive meal, but I did have King Scallops for the main course, and on Sunday I had fish and chips from the tiny chip shop - good fish, very average chips.

 Slide show of Plockton pictures, best full screen by clicking on the centre of the picture (opens in new window):

 Lochcarron slide show from trips on Friday the 6th and Wednesday 11th: